Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 This is basically the same as `negamax`, except that it returns a move instead of just an evaluation.
 In fact, if you change `negamax` to return both a move and an evaluation, you don't even need the extra `gen_best_move` function.
 I prefer to have the additional function, just because it tends to make the code easier to read when using more complex move search algorithms.
-Most importantly, you can use the `gen_best_move` function to perform some setup functions for `negamax` (calculating `end_time`, in this example), as `gen_best_move` is not called recursively, it's generally easier to do it here.
+Most importantly, you can use the `gen_best_move` function to perform some setup functions for `negamax` (calculating `end_time`, in this example).
+As `gen_best_move` is not called recursively, it's generally easier to do it here.

-Putting that all together, we now have a very basic chess engine, that should make some moves that are not horrible more than it does.
+Putting that all together, we now have a very basic chess engine.
+It should make some moves that are not horrible more than it does.
 You can run it, and play against it, and probably win, if you're any good at chess.

 ## Universal Chess Interface

 However, we're still missing one thing.
 Up until now we've been inputting moves by just typing the move in to `stdin`.
 We still don't have support for UCI.
 Technically UCI is still just passing moves in to
 `stdin`, but in a way that allows for more things, such as reseting the board, and starting the game at arbitrary positions.
-It also lets us configure the depth and time limit of the move search at run time, instead of having to edit the numbers in the code.
+It also lets us configure the depth and time limit of the move search at runtime, instead of having to edit the numbers in the code.
 And, perhaps most importantly, it also allows us to use other chess clients.

 I could teach you how to write your own UCI implementation, like I did for bitboards, but writing the UCI support is my least favourite part of writing a chess engine, and bitboards are one of the things I find most interesting about them, so I will not be showing you how to write a UCI implementation.
 It is pretty simple.
 You can probably figure it out yourself from the UCI specification explanation I linked to in the [resources](#resources) section, or probably from some guide on [chessprogramming.org](https://chessprogramming.org){:target="_blank"}{:rel="noopener noreferrer"} or one of many other websites, I'm sure.

-Instead I'll be showing you how to implement the UCI implentation I've already written, and is available for free under the LGPG-3.0 on [my Github](https://github.com/Jacob-MacMillan-Software/python_chess_interface){:target="_blank"}.
+Instead I'll be showing you how to implement the UCI implementation I've already written, and is available for free under the LGPG-3.0 on [my Github](https://github.com/Jacob-MacMillan-Software/python_chess_interface){:target="_blank"}.
 You can install it like you would any other Python module: using `pip`.

 ```bash
 pip install git+https://github.com/Jacob-MacMillan-Software/python_chess_interface.git